 Plus the Kids’ Info Hub where you can find out more about family activities across site.

 The Bookshelf – a playbus with library, microscopy, badge-making, boardgames and table football.

-The Permaculture Community provides a family friendly, nurturing, playful space for parents, parents-to-be, tots and babies.
-Forest School, Connecta-Baby sling library, quiet breastfeeding space, free-play tent and Supper Club are here.
-The Faerie Glade provides an exciting, magical place for kids to explore too.
+The Permaculture Community provides a family friendly, nurturing, playful space for parents, parents-to-be, tots and babies with Connecta-Baby sling library and quiet breastfeeding space.

-In the Craft Area kids can get creative with upcycling, jewellery making, book binding, printing and other practical and artistic activities – free workshops in the Craft Office and Classroom are funded by the Green Gathering Charity.
-(Children do need to be closely supervised in this area – beware sharp tools and hot furnaces around here! – and be aware that some crafts will not be suitable for kids.)
+In the Craft Area kids can get creative with practical and artistic activities – free workshops in the Craft Office and Classroom are funded by the Green Gathering Charity.

-The Green Gathering won FESTIVAL KIDZ GOLD AWARD and SPARK FAMILY AWARD in recent years.
+The Green Gathering won a FESTIVAL KIDZ GOLD AWARD and the SPARK FAMILY AWARD in recent years.